foldda/charian/README.md

 ## A serializable "universal" data container

-Serializing a person object with address nested class

 To fulfill

 ## Example: serializating a complex data object that has nested classes

-Base on RDA, Freightman is able to serialize and transfer arbitoryily complex data, using the following approach-
+Serializing a person object with address nested class

+This example shows, with Freightman, you can easily store a complex data object to a file (or into database), and retsore it back.

 ## Example: cross-language and cross-platform object-serialization